 “Creating or modifying a job offer template is really easy.
 It’s easy and very straightforward to use for the administrator, the recruiting team, and candidates,” says their director of recruiting and engagement. “iCIMS’ Offer Management helps us present IMT as professional and organised.”

 Just because an organisation is large doesn’t mean they have everything figured out.
 Some of the biggest companies in the world use multiple recruiting and people management systems.
 The process can look very different depending on who you are, where you are in the world, and what you’re applying for.

 Here are some best practices for what to include in your offer letter.
 You can find this and additional detail in our downloadable template below:

-Each organization handles the job offer process a little differently.
-We’ve seen a lot of organizations, some with very sophisticated HR systems, lacking when it comes to offer management software.
+Each organisation handles the job offer process a little differently.
+We’ve seen a lot of organisations, some with very sophisticated HR systems, lacking when it comes to offer management software.
 There’s more manual spreadsheets and Microsoft Word documents out there than you might think.

 Here’s a quick summary of how our job offer software works:

 Welcome to the end of this article.
 Now for what you’re really looking for.
 Get your copy of the template and checklist by clicking here or on the image below.